 - Role-based access control: Team-based permissions for collaborative environments

-Granular tool access control enables organizations to configure permissions by role—restricting write operations while enabling read-only access for specific teams.
-This prevents unauthorized data modifications while maintaining productivity.
+Granular tool access control enables organizations to configure permissions by role, restricting write operations while enabling read-only access for specific teams.
+MintMCP extends this model through Virtual MCP Bundles, which create per-use-case endpoints with SCIM-driven membership, curated tools, and access policies for both human users and agent identities.

 Production MCP gateways must provide comprehensive visibility into agent behavior, tool usage, and security events.
-The "invisible agent" problem—AI systems accessing tools without traditional visibility mechanisms—drives regulatory teams to demand complete audit trails.
+The "invisible agent" problem, where AI systems access tools without traditional visibility mechanisms, drives regulatory teams to demand complete audit trails.

 Real-time monitoring dashboards track: